-Wheel bearings are designed to keep a vehicle's wheels spinning smoothly.
-When they fail a growling noise, and a loose hub assembly will occur.
+Wheel bearings keep a vehicle's wheels spinning smoothly.
+A growling or grinding noise will occur when they fail.
 A sealed wheel bearing has its seal incorporated into the wheel bearing assembly itself.
-They fail and become loose and noisy due to contamination and a lack of lubrication.
+As a result, they become loose and noisy when the seal fails due to water intrusion and a lack of lubrication.

-The first symptom of bearing failure is a growling noise coming from the wheel associated with the bearing.
+The first symptom of bearing failure is a growling noise from the wheel associated with the bearing.
 If a sealed wheel bearing is noisy or defective, grasp the tire at the top and bottom and rock it back and forth.
-Looseness indicates a bad bearing.
+Looseness in a sealed bearing indicates bearing failure.

-They are not serviceable, most of the time they're pressed out of and into the hub.
-Others are easier to replace because the hub and bearing are removed and replaced as a unit.
+They are not serviceable; they're often pressed out of and into the hub.
+Others are easier to replace because the hub and bearing are integral, removed, and replaced as a unit.
 If there's end play, inspect the wheel for looseness or a worn wheel bearing.
 End play is the amount of horizontal movement in the wheel.

-A tapered wheel bearing is different than a sealed bearing.
+A tapered roller wheel bearing is different than a sealed wheel bearing.
 It may or may not require a bearing preload.
 These bearings are serviceable and should be cleaned, inspected, and packed with bearing grease.
-Always check wheel bearings for excessive wear such as galling and abrasions.
+Always check wheel bearings for excessive wear, such as galling and abrasions.

 It can be challenging to tell which side has the faulty bearing.
 Listen for the change in pitch and intensity while turning.
-The wheel bearing on the outside of the turn gets worked more because it has the vehicle's weight leaning on it.
+The wheel bearing opposite the turn gets worked more because the vehicle's weight is leaning on it.
 A faulty right front wheel bearing is loudest while making a left-hand turn.